stephon0518/SeniorDesign/README.md

 ### Project Advisor - Dr. Fred Annexstein
 ## Project Abstract
 Web application that recommends places to visit in a city based on what you’re looking for.
 So, restaurants, museums, parks, libraries, coffee shops, etc. Let's say you're looking for coffee shops in Cincinnati.
-Enter that into a prompt, enter the minimum rating the shop must have (1-5), A list of places will be recommended that meet the criteria.
-Let’s say you’re looking for restaurants to eat.
-You enter into a prompt a specific type of cuisine you are seeking (Asian, Italian, American, etc).
-Enter average ratings.
-A list of restaurants that meet the criteria will be recommended
+Enter that into the search box and a list of coffee shops will be displayed.
+The user will then be able to sort the list of recommended coffee shops by rating, price or number of reviews.

 ## [Project Description](https://github.com/stephon0518/SeniorDesign/blob/main/Project-Description.md)